Linn Lowes Flaunts Chiseled Muscles In Gray Sports Bra And Shorts For New Home Workout Videos

 “Thank you.
 This is exactly what I have been wishing for – upper body workout with bands!
 It’s so hard to find this kind of workouts on ig as i think most of the workouts are about abs or glutes.
 So again, thank you so much,” they wrote.

-“@linnlowes you are KILLING these videos!” a third person commented before adding a fire emoji to the comment.
+“@linnlowes you are KILLING these videos!” a third person commented, adding a fire emoji to the comment.
 “Thank you for all the variety and options!
 Absolutely amazing.”

 Fans also complimented Linn’s appearance, specifically her tan.
-In response to one question about it, Linn revealed that she uses self-tanner and also informed her following that she was preparing to launch her own line of products related to tanning in the future.
+In response to one question, she revealed that she uses self-tanner and also informed her following that she was preparing to launch her own line of tanning products in the future.

 View this post on Instagram